The HF station

 JT65 on HF

-More recently I have been trying JT65 on 30 ---> 10m.
+I have been trying JT65 on 30 ---> 10m.
 This seems to work quite well and acivity is on the increase.

 I use the W6CQZ software downloaded free on line on a 2.4Ghz dual core Pentium desk top Dell Optiplex PC.
 I've also tried FT8 but still prefer JT65 but its use is dying out now due to the popularity of FT8.

 mcHF SDR HF Transceiver Project

-A recent project has been to homebrew a 5watt HF SDR transceiver from pcbs available on line.
+A recent project started in 2017, has been to homebrew a 5watt HF SDR transceiver from pcbs available on line.
 It all went together well as can be seen from the photos here, with parts available mainly from Farnell and other on line suppliers.
 It comprises two pcbs, one containing most of the RF components, the second the display and processor etc.